-9. Dogs must be kept strictly under control, and members must avoid damaging fences and crops and disturbing animals, and anglers must approach the river by recognised paths.
+8. Dogs must be kept strictly under control.
+Anglers must avoid damaging fences and crops and disturbing animals must approach the river or lake by recognised paths.

-11. Members must attend at least three working parties in a year if called upon to do so, or permit may be forfeit.
+10. Members must attend at least three working parties in a year if called upon to do so or their permit may be forfeit.

-12. That only a full member of the association can participate in the exchange system with other associations.
-Country Members will not be allowed to participate.
+11. Only a full member of the association can participate in the exchange system with other associations.

 12. That any fishing upstream of Threlkeld Bridge to be fly only for trout – strictly no deliberate salmon fishing at any time and any salmon caught to be returned but notified in annual catch returns